Brooklyn Home Buying Timeline

 • We refine the search based on what you respond to in real life, not just online

-Typical time frame: 2 days to 1 week
+Typical timeframe: 2 days to 1 week

 What happens here:

-Typical time frame: 3 to 10 business days
+Typical timeframe: 3 to 10 business days

 Once the offer is accepted, the seller's attorney drafts the contract and your attorney begins due diligence.
 This is where we confirm the building is financially sound, the paperwork is clean, and the deal terms protect you.